swasun/LibMemorySlot/README.md

 ## Dependencies

-* [LibErrorInterceptor](https://github.com/swasun/LibErrorInterceptor) a lightweight an cross-plateform library to handle stacktrace and logging in C99.
+* [LibErrorInterceptor](https://github.com/swasun/LibErrorInterceptor) a lightweight and cross-plateform library to handle stacktrace and logging in C99.

 ## Implementation